Walmart's Black Friday 2018 sale is in full swing

-As you might expect from the world's biggest retailer, Walmart has a lot of deals.
-And now that its online sales are good to go, there are two ways you can grab them.

-- Deals available online now: This includes many of Walmart's best deals like the $99 Google Home Hub, and deals available elsewhere, like the Bose SoundSport Wireless headphones.
+- Deals available online now: We've left existing deals at the top, and verified that they're in stock online as of the time of this writing.
+This includes many of Walmart's best deals like the $99 Google Home Hub, and deals available elsewhere, like the Bose SoundSport Wireless headphones.

-- Black Friday deals available in-store only (now available as supplies last).
-It appears $100 40-inch TV and the $400 65-inch Roku TV are in-store only (you can purchase it online if it's in stock at your local store, but need to be picked up at your local store).
-The same is true of some phone deals, which Walmart says you'll need to visit the store to activate.
-And the Instant Pot deal is sold out online, but you may be able to get it in stores, too.
+- Expired Black Friday or in-store only deals: Any sales that are no longer applicable -- or are in-store only -- have been moved to the bottom and marked as such.
+That includes the $100 40-inch TV and the $400 65-inch Roku TV, as well as many of the phone deals.
+The Instant Pot deal is no longer available (check Amazon for similar deals), and the PS4 and Nintendo Switch bundles are sold out, too.

-- Also note that Walmart has revealed some of its Cyber Monday deals, but very few of them appear to be better than what's already available.
+- Cyber Monday deals: Note that Walmart has revealed some of its Cyber Monday deals, but only a handful of the sales revealed appear better or different from what you can get now (or what was available through Friday).
+Note that Walmart is promising a new Switch bundle for $300 starting Monday at 12:01 a.m.
+ET.

 Scroll down to see a few of our favorite Walmart Black Friday deals, starting off with the ones available now -- and check out more deals in the slideshow below.

-Note: Updated: Deals and availability confirmed on Saturday, Nov.
-24 at 10:25 a.m.
-PT.